MegaManSec/JoshuaHu/_posts/2023-12-16-apple-ios-patched-unpatched-vulnerabilities.md

 What's the deal with iOS security updates, anyway?

 Not everybody can afford the newest and greatest Apple product.
-Luckily, Apple continues to support nearly-decade-old devices like the iPhone 6S, which and iOS 15.8 is still powering those devices, seemingly with official Apple support, with the latest update from [October the 25th, which addressed some security vulnerabilities](https://support.apple.com/en-gb/109032).
+Luckily, Apple continues to support nearly-decade-old devices like the iPhone 6S, with iOS 15.8 still powering those devices with official Apple support, with the latest update from [October the 25th, which addressed some security vulnerabilities](https://support.apple.com/en-gb/109032).

 In reality, however, Apple seems to only be addressing _some_ security issues in its older supported devices.